wisdomch15/wisdomch15.github.io/passwordhashing.md

 - Attempt to crack them using dictionary attacks
 - Compare the resilience of weak vs strong passwords.

-## ⚙️ Step 1: Setup
+## Step 1:
-Created a working directory for the lab:
+I created a working directory for the lab:

 ```bash
 cd ~
 mkdir hashlab && cd hashlab
 ```

-Created a password list with both weak and strong passwords:
+I also created a password list with both weak and strong passwords:

 ```bash
 cat > passwords.txt <<'EOF'